 It was not until over an hour after the finish, trying to get some food down in the hotel restaurant, that I got the number.
 I honestly did not believe it until I had 2 friends confirm it.
 Then I got goose bumps and a bit teary for a while.
 Holy crap!
 Yeah, it was pretty fast weather, and a pretty fast 12hr group, and I had the best nutrition ever on the bike, and a really fast bike, and very close to my best fitness ever.
 Thanks again to teammates Jacquie Hafner, John Schlitter, Kent Polk, Doug Morgan, and Allan Duhm.
 A big thanks to Ann and Rich Pinto for treating me like their long lost son for a long weekend.
 Thanks to Sara Kay Carrell for helping me get my mind right.
 Without that I would not even have been at Sebring, or have accomplished a lot of other amazing things in the last 4 months.
 The world is looking so much brighter for me.
 This race was just one sign of it, and what a race it was!

 About the Author: RPI BS 1996 and USC MS 2003 Electrical Engineering.
 Moved to Southern California in 1995, worked primarily as electrical engineer, project manager, and manager.
 Former bike shop manager (twice) and expert fitter.
-Currently Engineering Manager at SureFire (tactical lighting manufacturer) in Fountain Valley, CA. Single, active in ultra cycling for 10 years, after years as a Cat2 road and expert MTB racer.
+Currently Director of Quality Engineering at SureFire (tactical lighting manufacturer) in Fountain Valley, CA. Single, active in ultra cycling for 10 years, after years as a Cat2 road and expert MTB racer.
 Member of Team Bacchetta for 10 years.
 Coach with JBVCoaching and powermeter user for 8 years.
 World 12 Hour Time Trail Champion 2012, 24 Hours of Sebring overall course record holder (523.9 miles).
 Highest overall UMCA Ultracup 12 Hour Challenge mileage: 768 miles in 3 events, 2 are still course records.
 All this on <12 hours a week on the bike.
 Quality over quantity I say!